plotly/dash-bio/CONTRIBUTING.md

 #### Step 6: Ensure that your branch is even with `master`
 Since you've reverted the change, running `git diff` should return nothing.

-#### Step 7: Deploy updates to the `master` branch
-If the `master` branch has been updated, you can push all the changes to your `origin` remote.
-However, make sure that the `Procfile` on the dash-bio repository stays the same.